ralna/GALAHAD/doc/Julia/rst-dir/bnls_intro.rst

 decrease factor again up to a given limit.
 The method will terminate as soon as $f(x_k)$ or
 $\|\nabla_x f(x_k)\|$ is smaller than a specified value.

-The step $s_k$ may be computed either by employing a projected-gradient method to minimize the model within the simple-bound constraint set
-$x^L \leq x_k \leq x^U)$ using the GALAHAD module ``blls``, or by applying the interior-point method available in the module ``bllsb`` to the same subproblem.
-Experience has shown that it can be beneficial to use the latter method during early iterations, but to switch to the former as the iterates approach convergence.

 The iteration is terminated as soon as either the $W$-norm of the residual $r(x_k)$ or the the Euclidean norm of the